-Caution: Utilities suggested on this page flashes multiple colors on the screen and can trigger an epilepsy attack.
-Make sure you or anyone who may be looking at the screen is aware of this before using any of the below utilities.
+Utilities suggested on this page flash multiple colors on the screen and can trigger an epilepsy attack.
+Ensure you or anyone looking at the screen knows this before using any of the below utilities.

 Determine dead pixel count

-There are several programs and services that can help you determine how many bad pixels are on your display.
-We suggest Dead Pixels Test, an excellent free website with several color patterns that can be used to help locate and identify bad pixels.
+Several programs and services help determine how many bad pixels are on your display.
+We suggest Dead Pixels Test, an excellent free website with several color patterns that help locate and identify bad pixels.

 Fixing dead pixels

-The small free software utility dead pixel fixer can also be used to fix dead pixels by causing them to become unstuck.
-The utility works by cycling through each of the RGB colors on the screen or portion of the screen, causing pixels that may be stuck on a single color to become unstuck.
+The small free software utility dead pixel fixer can also fix dead pixels by causing them to become unstuck.
+The utility works by cycling through each RGB colors on the screen, causing pixels stuck on a single color to become unstuck.

 - Download the utility.
 The file is a single .exe file named DeadPixelFixer.exe.

-- Once download, run the utility.
+- Once downloaded, run the utility.
 Use the Minutes scroll bar and move it to five minutes.

-- Click the small, medium or large button to determine the size of the window that will be flashing through the RGB colors.
+- Click the small, medium, or large button to determine the window size that will be flashing through the RGB (red, green, and blue) colors.
 If you only have one dead pixel, select small.